For 25 or more participants from the same district,

 to reach out directly to school districts that may be interested in the program.”

 In addition, the Teacher Principal Evaluation Program (TPEP) requires that all teachers and principals seeking renewal of their certificates must include topics related to TPEP in their clock hours and/or professional growth plans, starting in Sept.
 2019.
-(See Teacher Criteria # 1, 3, 5, 7, 8, and Principal Criteria # 1, 2, 3, 5, 7, and how our Training Institute aligns with those criteria.)
+(See Principal Criteria # 1, 2, 3, 8, and Teacher Criteria # 1, 2, 3, 5, 7, and how our Training Institute aligns with those criteria.)